How to Grow Sweet Peas

 - Soil: Amend the soil with generous amounts of organic matter, such as compost or aged manure, as sweet peas prefer rich, friable soil that drains well.
 Even though sweet peas prefer moist soil, they will suffer if soil remains soggy.

 - Preparation: Soak sweet pea seeds in lukewarm water for several hours before planting.
-This causes the seed to swell, preparing it for quick germination.
-Some prefer to knick of roughen the seed coat to speed germination, but if you soak them this isn't necessary.
+This causes the seed to swell, preparing it for quicker germination.

 - Planting: Plant sweet peas in early spring as soon as the soil has dried.
 Sow seeds to a depth of ½ to 1 inch spaced four inches apart in rows.
 If you are growing tall sweet peas, erect your fence or trellis first and plant the seeds two inches from the trellis.

-- Watering: Keep the soil moist until seedlings emerge in seven to 10 days.
-Reduce watering to once or twice a week, depending on the weather and soil conditions, or whenever the soil feels dry to the touch one inch below the surface.
+- Watering: Keep the soil moist until seedlings emerge in 7 to 10 days.
+Reduce watering to once or twice a week, depending on the weather and soil conditions, or whenever the soil feels dry to the touch 1 inch below the surface.

 - Mulch: Mulch sweet peas with grass clippings to maintain moisture and keep the soil cool.
 Mulch also creates and effective weed barrier if applied to a depth of 2 to 3 inches.